cs3org/reva/docs/content/en/docs/Overview/_index.md

 ## Why do I want it?

-* **What is it good for?**: Reva is good to avoid vendor locking in various ways: you could change your storage backend or the EFSS platform and your users will still be able to use the same applications as before, making cloud migrations more transparent and friction-less.
-How many times have you been using an app and we you switched cloud you lost access to it?
+* **What is it good for?**: Reva is good to ensure switching applications and storage backends between cloud providers is as much transparent as possible.
+How many times have you been using an app that you lost when you switched cloud provider ?

 * **What is it not good for?**: Reva is not a replacement for a EFFSS or Cloud Platform, it is just a middleware component that enables inter-operability and runs alongside your infrastructure.